 - Research installers thoroughly.

-- Ask about warranties and post-installation support.
+- Inquire about warranties and after-installation support.

 - Consider customer reviews and testimonials.